MCME/TheHelper/README.md

 /helper map | Returns clickable url for the dynmap

 /helper servers | Returns a clickable url to the Server List resource page

-/helper converse <player> | Returns a url that will prompt to create a conversation with <player> on the forums